 Challenges Negotiating a Settlement

 The pandemic has brought significant financial uncertainty to many with layoffs, furloughs, and reduced hours for thousands of workers across Florida.
 This current instability may make it more difficult to negotiate a settlement between you and your spouse, as one or both of you may have a more urgent need for marital assets during this difficult time.

 You may also face difficulties selling significant assets during the pandemic, when many people cannot afford to make big purchases at this time.
 The most common example is when a couple decides to sell the marital home.
 The Florida real estate market has crashed because of the COVID-19 pandemic, so you may not be able to sell your home or be forced to sell it for far less than its actual value, during this time.

 Finally, there may be some additional difficulties determining alimony and child support during and after a divorce while the COVID-19 pandemic is ongoing.
 Negotiating alimony and child support could prove challenging if one or both parents is currently enduring economic hardship because of the pandemic.
 While the court does take temporary job loss into account when determining these issues, it could result in a substantially different outcome than what you would get after the pandemic is over.

 Talk to Our Office Now

 Filing for divorce during the coronavirus pandemic is not impossible, but there may be some difficulties you should talk through with a knowledgeable attorney before making any major decisions.
-If you have further questions about filing for divorce during the COVID-19 pandemic, call or contact a Tampa divorce lawyer at the law office of Blair H. Chan, III today to schedule a free evaluation of your case.
+If you have further questions about filing for divorce during the COVID-19 pandemic, call or contact a Tampa divorce lawyer at the law office of Blair H. Chan, III today to schedule an initial consultation of your case.